AksharaSiddharthan/Chronicle/README.md

 Machine Learning

-* **Hugging Face Transformers** (e.g., BERT or DistilBERT): NLP model used to classify journal entries into categories like Nutrition, Exercise, Soul, etc.
+* **Hugging Face Transformers**: NLP model used to classify journal entries into categories like Nutrition, Exercise, Soul, etc.
 * **scikit-learn**: Assists with preprocessing and evaluation
-* **safetensors**: Used for efficient and secure model serialization
+* **safetensors**: Used for efficient and secure model serialisation